 If the plane approaches from the northeast, those sitting on the right side of the plane will be treated to fantastic views of the historic centre of Kathmandu, including the iconic Great Boudha Stupa, just before landing.
 Or conversely, you’ll get this view if you sit on the left side of the plane (row ‘A’) if the plane takes off towards the northeast.

-If you’re flying into/out of Kathmandu, my advice is to book a window seat.
+If you’re flying into/out of Kathmandu, my advice is to book a window seat; the aerial view of Kathmandu is stunning!
 It’s hard to say which side of the plane is best as this depends on the approach/take-off direction.
 For what it’s worth, I sat in row ‘A’ on my flights into and out of Kathmandu.

 Tribhuvan International Airport Kathmandu is located about 5 kilometers from the Kathmandu city center, and has one international terminal and a separate domestic terminal (within walking distance).
 On your way into the city, about 1 kilometer from the airport, you’ll pass one of several UNESCO World Heritage sites in Kathmandu: the Pashupatinath Temple.